Optimal operating parameters for next-generation xenon gas time projection chambers: Detector Design Considerations

 \section{Detector Design Considerations}

-In the design of the GXeTPC experiment, the major considerations should take into account (i) design challenges: the feasibility of building the detector, (ii) choice of detector technology through the introduction of gas additives which can alter significantly how the TPC operates, and (iii) analysis challenges: the reduction of the overall intrinsic background to negligible levels while maintaining sufficient signal efficiency.
-Considering these challenges, one of the most important variables is the choice of gas pressure, with various advantages and disadvantages.
+In the conceptual design of the GXeTPC experiment, major considerations include (i) design: trade-off balances affecting performance such as feasibility issues in mechanical and electrical construction of the detector, (ii) choices in detector technology: through the introduction of gas additives, gain mechanism and signal sensing, which can alter significantly how the TPC operates, and (iii) analysis challenges: the mitigation of the overall intrinsic background to negligible levels while maintaining sufficient signal efficiency.
+Among these challenges, one of the most important variables is the choice of gas pressure.
+Operation at 1 bar represents a unique use case, as there will be no net force exerted by the gas on the containment vessel.